Requiring negative probabilities from the thing researched, else that thing does not exist, is insufficient ground for any conclusion: Introduction

-With Bell's formula for correlation \cite{B} Einstein hidden parameters \cite[page 320, ..unvolst{\"a}ndig..]{E} are modeled as classical probability random variables.
+With Bell's formula for correlation in reference \cite{B}, Einstein hidden parameters \cite{E} are modelled as classical probability random variables.
 The value(s) of those random variables, in a universe set $\Lambda$, are $\lambda$.
 The density is $\rho(\lambda)\geq 0$ for all $\lambda \in\Lambda$.
-The density is normalized, i.e. $\int_{\lambda\in\Lambda} \rho(\lambda) d\lambda = 1$.
-Bell's correlation formula \bg E(a,b)=\int_{\lambda\in\Lambda} \rho(\lambda) A(a,\lambda)B(b,\lambda) d\lambda \ed is therefore surely embedded in Kolmogorovian classical probabiliy.
-If one argues that a density somehow is associated with quantum variables, then $E$ in (\ref{ed1}), based on complex $\lambda$, may theoretically either violate or reproduce the quantum result.
-Introducing e.g. a quantum density in Bell's formula is petitio principi.
-See also \cite{Ge} for a classical probability based reproduction of quantum results.
-In addition in the early days of quantum mechanics, Einstein already noticed the difference between classical probability, leading to Wien's law, and a kind of quantum probability leading to Planck's law \cite{How}, \cite{Kuhn}.
-Moreover, there is the problem of an association of a quantum (\ref{ed1}) with an experiment, ruled by definition by classical probability laws.
+The density is normalized, i.e., $\int_{\lambda\in\Lambda} \rho(\lambda) d\lambda = 1$.
+Bell's correlation formula \bg E(\bls{a},\bls{b})=\int_{\lambda\in\Lambda} \rho(\lambda) A(\bls{a},\lambda)B(\bls{b},\lambda) d\lambda \ed is therefore surely embedded in Kolmogorovian classical probability.
+If one argues that a density somehow is associated with quantum variables, then $E$ in equation (\ref{ed1}), based on complex $\lambda$, may theoretically also violate the quantum result.
+See however also reference \cite{Ge}, where a classical probability based Bell correlation is demonstrated to give the quantum correlation.
+In addition in the early days of quantum mechanics, Einstein already noticed the difference between classical probability, leading to Wien's law, and a kind of quantum probability leading to Planck's law references \cite{How} and \cite{Kuhn}.
+Moreover, there is the problem of an association of a quantum equation (\ref{ed1}) with an experiment, ruled by definition by classical probability laws.
+Finally, in the experiment use is made of classical probability based raw product moment correlation and the law of large numbers in order to obtain results without explicit knowledge of the probability density that resides behind the hidden variables $\lambda$.
+Discrete densities, $\rho(\lambda)$, can be obtained with the use of Dirac delta functions.

-Returning to a classical probability based Bell formula.
-In a more formal way we can state that Bell supposed that Einstein's extra parameters are somehow represented by a classical probability space $(\Lambda,\Sigma,P)$.
-The $\Lambda$ is the universal set, the $\Sigma$ is the associated sigma-algebra \cite{Ros} and $P$ is the probability measure.
-The $P$ projects a set $S \in \Sigma$ in the interval $[0,1]$.
-Note, $dP(\lambda)=\rho(\lambda)d\lambda$.
-Sometimes one also writes, $P(d\lambda)$.

-In Bell's formula (\ref{ed1}), $\bls{a}$ is the unit length setting parameter vector of Alice's instrument and $\bls{b}$ is the unit length setting parameter vector of Bob's instrument.
-Alice doesn't know Bob's setting and Bob doesn't know Alice's setting.
-We have, $A(\bls{a},\lambda) \in \{-1,1\}$ Alice's spin measurement function $B(\bls{b},\lambda) \in \{-1,1\}$ Bob's spin measurement function.
-There is a sufficiently large distance (see \cite{E}) between Alice and Bob.
+In Bell's formula equation (\ref{ed1}), $\bls{a}$ is the unit length setting parameter vector of Alice's instrument and $\bls{b}$ is the unit length setting parameter vector of Bob's instrument.
+Einstein's locality on the level of setting parameter vectors, is translated into: Alice doesn't know Bob's setting, and Bob doesn't know Alice's setting.